-The Type Of Dog You Have
+1. The Type Of Dog You Have

 Larger dogs tend to be tougher on floors than smaller ones because, well – everything they do is bigger.

 Now, if you have a 100lb goofy Weimaraner with talons that runs around your home like Bambi on ice, then that’s another story.

-Your Dog’s Behaviour
+2. Your Dog’s Behavior

-Will it listen when verbally corrected or does it stare at you like you owe it money until you look away then goes back to tearing apart your carpet?
+Will it listen when verbally corrected?
+Or does it stare at you like you owe it money then goes back to tearing apart your carpet?

-One that eats, pees, sleeps and walks whenever and wherever it wants is a dog that’s probably going to give you a lot more problems than just your floors.
+One that eats, pees, sleeps, and walks whenever and wherever it wants is a dog that’s probably going to give you a lot more problems than just your floors.

 This is just basic common sense.

-Regularly maintain your floors based on what type it is and if possible, follow the manufacturer’s specifications.
+Regularly maintain your floors based on what type it is and, if possible, follow the manufacturer’s specifications.
 Surface dirt/dust is the leading cause of dulling your floor’s appearance.

 apartments, rentals & certain homes